iflairemp264/login_regi-mongo_express/README.md

 ```

-## list of API
+## Run
-make sure to change db.config.js file with your local dabatabse configuration.

 Your app should now be running on port 8000

 ## changes
+make sure to change db.config.js file with your local dabatabse configuration.

 change as per ur requirement